syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 ### Aggregate summary

-For each group, displays the sum of values of the property from model object in [GroupHeaderTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~GroupHeaderTemplate.html) by using converter.
+For each group, displays the sum of values of the property from model object in [SfListView.GroupHeaderTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~GroupHeaderTemplate.html) by using converter.

-The following code example illustrates how to displays the sum of values of the property `ContactNumber` in group header.
+To displays the sum of values of the property `ContactNumber` in group header, follow the code example.

 {% highlight xaml %}
 <ContentPage>